miljodirektoratet/cafean/README.md

 #### Running for a new EXIOBASE version

-The code is setup to run with version 3.9.4 of EXIOBASE which at the time of writing is not publically available on Zenodo.
+The code is setup to run with the prerelease version 3.9.4 of EXIOBASE which at the time of writing is not publically available on Zenodo.
 Hence the data needs to downloaded manually for now.
-Once new versions of EXIOBASE data is available on Zenodo, one needs to update the `download_exiobase` and `exiobase_doi` variables in `src/config.py`, and then run:
+Once new versions of EXIOBASE data is available on Zenodo, one needs to configure the `download_exiobase` and `exiobase_doi` variables in `src/config.py`, adjust the `01_prepare_exiobase.py` script, and then run:

 * `01_prepare_exiobase.py` for new intermediate EXIOBASE datasets.
 * `05_SNAC.py` for new datasets.